tartley/vim-run-python-tests/README.txt

     http://bitbucket.org/tartley/vim_run_python_tests

-    Vim scripts to run the Python file in the current buffer, or to find and run its unit tests, or to run the single test method under the cursor.
+    Vim scripts to run Python unit tests.

     Only currently tested on Vim 7.2 on Windows XP.
-I'll be trying it on the latest Vim and on Ubuntu soon, and would love to hear your feedback on how it fares elsewhere.

 DESCRIPTION

-    A set of Vimscript and Python functions to:
+    Provides key bindings to:

     <Leader>a : toggles between the Python file in the current buffer and its
                 unit tests.